Updated 25/05/2026

 Nurse-led model proves highly effective

-The trial’s nurse-led approach represents a significant advancement in healthcare delivery for infant screening programs.
+The trial’s nurse-led approach represents a significant advancement in healthcare delivery for infant screening programs, according to the University of Tokyo study.
 Trained nurses conducted ultrasound examinations in community settings, making the screening more accessible to families while maintaining diagnostic accuracy.

 Screening identifies asymptomatic cases